Inertial navigation system: Pendular accelerometers

 The basic, open-loop accelerometer consists of a mass attached to a spring.
 The mass is constrained to move only in line with the spring.
 Acceleration causes deflection of the mass and the offset distance is measured.
 The acceleration is derived from the values of deflection distance, mass and the spring constant.
 The system must also be damped to avoid oscillation.
 A closed-loop accelerometer achieves higher performance by using a feedback loop to cancel the deflection, thus keeping the mass nearly stationary.
 Whenever the mass deflects, the feedback loop causes an electric coil to apply an equally negative force on the mass, canceling the motion.
 Acceleration is derived from the amount of negative force applied.
 Because the mass barely moves, the effects of non-linearities of the spring and damping system are greatly reduced.
 In addition, this accelerometer provides for increased bandwidth beyond the natural frequency of the sensing element.

 Both types of accelerometers have been manufactured as integrated micro-machinery on silicon chips.

-TIMU (Timing & Inertial Measurement Unit) sensors
+TIMU sensors

 DARPA's Microsystems Technology Office (MTO) department is working on a Micro-PNT (Micro-Technology for Positioning, Navigation and Timing) program to design Timing & Inertial Measurement Unit (TIMU) chips that do absolute position tracking on a single chip without GPS-aided navigation.

 Micro-PNT adds a highly accurate master timing clock integrated into an IMU (Inertial Measurement Unit) chip, making it a Timing & Inertial Measurement Unit chip.
 A TIMU chip integrates 3-axis gyroscope, 3-axis accelerometer and 3-axis magnetometer together with a highly accurate master timing clock, so that it can simultaneously measure the motion tracked and combine that with timing from the synchronized clock.